duke2421/grbl/README.md

 -------------
 Removed all lines of the original Readme, you can read it at the [original repo](https://github.com/gnea/grbl).
-Because I haven't done anything big to the code, the Donate button will stay as it is an always point to gneas repo.
+Because I haven't done anything big to the code, the Donate button will stay as it is and always point to gneas repo.

 -------------
 Grbl is an open-source project and fueled by the free-time of our intrepid administrators and altruistic users.
 If you'd like to donate, all proceeds will be used to help fund supporting hardware and testing equipment.
 Thank you!